Mount Trashmore Park: Kids' Cove

 Kids' Cove, an innovative playground designed for children using children's ideas and input, is also located at Mount Trashmore Park, and opened in 1993.
 The playground is wheelchair-accessible and it was constructed totally by volunteers and coordinated by the Virginia Beach Jr. Woman's Club.

 A $1.4 million Kids' Cove reopened to the public in December 2010.
 The playground was nearly twice the size of its predecessor.

 In 2023 the City of Virginia Beach announced a $1.6 million renovation of the playground, including a 3,200-square-foot extension of the park's amenities.
 The new area will be fully compliant with ADA guidelines, and will feature new hillside slides and concrete stairs closer to the playground, replacing the original "Helping Hands" mural on the old timber staircases.
-Construction began in 2024 and has yet to be completed, despite the city saying that it would be finished by late summer of the same year.
+Construction began in 2024 with the city saying that it would be finished by late summer of the same year.
+The renovated playground opened in July 2025.